duongcongtoai/toaiobsidian/personal/fleet/Statistic framework.md

 TODO: review this function
-find a way to trigger this function from cli for debug (PS: using a test called test_custom_filter_selectivity)
+find a way to trigger this function from cli for debug (PS: using a test called test_custom_filter_selectivity) This function does not call analyze because the predicate/schema does not support stat estimation